The Global High-Stakes Food Experiment No One is Talking About

 Governments mostly haven’t noticed either.
 No one is asking the obvious question: “what are the consequences?”
 The sooner they do, the sooner they can put it on the agendas of the G7, the G20, and the other multilateral organizations whose purpose is to confront the world’s biggest challenges.

-As we engage in this high-stakes experiment, I’m worried that we don’t really know what we’re doing and that we’re failing to plan for the most predictable outcomes—and that even as everyone suffers, the biggest losers, as usual, will be people already in food poverty and with low incomes.
+As we engage in this high-stakes experiment, I’m worried that we don’t really know what we’re doing and that we’re failing to plan for the most predictable outcomes—and that even as everyone suffers, the biggest losers, comme d'habitude, will be people already in food poverty and with low incomes.

 Farmers are small individual businesses and rarely noticed, it usually takes the weather to get them into the news.
 This however is global, will happen, is new and with the consequences of supply well into 2023.
 This is one experiment that is worth considering the risk sooner rather than later.